sciencefidelity/experiments/circles/README.md

 ## To do

-- Add more circles, four and five.
-- Make the circles turn at differnt speeds.
+- Change the colours to a gradient pattern.
 - Calculate the speeds in fractions related to the number of circles.
+- Add a switch between light and dark background.
+- Try out blend modes.